Characterizing and Optimizing End-to-End Systems for Private Inference: Discussion and Further Optimizations

 \subsection{Estimating the Benefits of Future Research}

-\textbf{Accelerating GCs:} Our data suggest accelerating garbled circuits would significantly reduce PI computational time for both protocols, assuming we accelerate both the evaluation and garble phases.
+\textbf{Accelerating GCs:} Our data suggest accelerating garbled circuits would significantly reduce PI computational time for both protocols, assuming we accelerate both the evaluation and garbling phases.
 In the Client-Garbler setting, GC garbling accounts for 38\% of the total PI run-time.
-Special hardware readily achieves two to three orders of magnitude speedup over a CPU.
-Since few examples of GC accelerators exist, we conservatively assume an accelerator would provide 100$\times$ speedup.
-The results are shown in Figure~\ref{fig:analysis} (GC 100$\times$).
-We observe a total PI speedup of 1.63$\times$, reducing PI latency from 1052 to 645 seconds.
-The benefits are largely due to offline cost as running the evaluator on the server is relatively fast.
+We first assume the speedups from FASE~\cite{hussain2019fase} (shown in Figure~\ref{fig:analysis} as GC FASE 19$\times$) for both garbling and evaluation.
+We observe a total PI speedup of 1.59$\times$, from 1052 to 662 seconds, largely due to a decrease in client-side garbling as running GC evaluations on the server is relatively fast.
+Furthermore, we assume that a future accelerator provides an additional $\sim 5\times$ speedup over FASE.
+The results are shown in Figure~\ref{fig:analysis} (GC 100$\times$): total PI latency is reduced from 662 to 645 seconds.

 \textbf{Accelerating HE:} With the GC computational cost reduced, we see HE (red) emerge as the next major computational bottleneck.
 Prior work has been published on accelerators for HE as applied to private inference.
 Recent works have shown that special hardware can achieve 3-5 orders of magnitude speedup relative to CPU execution~\cite{reagen2021cheetah, samardzic2021f1, samardzic2022craterlake}.
 Since we are working at a high level, we conservatively assume HE can be sped up by 1000$\times$.
 HE 1000$\times$ in Figure~\ref{fig:analysis} shows that assuming an HE accelerator further reduces PI latency from 645 seconds to 492 seconds, a speedup of 1.31$\times$.
 Here again, the online latency remains largely the same, as HE is processed entirely during the offline phase.
 Looking at the remaining time breakdown, we notice that all substantial sources of latency are incurred as communication time due to the MPC protocols.